 Those applying for either EB2 visa subcategory may apply for a labor certification waiver if they believe their job is in the national interest of the United States.
 Such applications may be considered for:

 - Physicians who agree to work full-time in areas where there is a shortage of healthcare professionals, or;

 Applicants applying for a National Interest Waiver must:

 - May self-petition by filing the Immigrant Petition for Alien Worker, Form I-140, along with evidence of the national interest.

-Visit the below links to learn more about any of the EB2 subcategories.
+Visit the links below to learn more about the other categories of EB2 visa